chaitanyanarukulla/Amplified/README.md

 * **DB Migration Issues**

-  * If schema mismatches occur in dev, you can reset by deleting the local DB file (e.g., `backend/chai_prep.db` or `amplified.db`) and restarting.
+  * If schema mismatches occur in dev, you can reset by deleting the local DB file (e.g., `backend/amplified.db`) and restarting.
     *(Only do this in local/dev environments.)*

 ### Frontend